-In recent years, modelling and control requirements, however, have changed dramatically.
-One of the most relevant changes is the substantial increase of power-electronics-based devices in the system, which have already and will keep changing the overall dynamic behavior of the system.
-The reduction of the inertia is one of the most critical aspects; another one is the change in the relevant time scales [46].
-There is an ongoing debate on whether model (1) is adequate at all to study systems where the dynamics are not dominated by synchronous machines and whether other approaches, based for example on a fully-fledged electromagnetic transient models or dynamic phasors would be more appropriate when dynamics are dominated by converter-interfaced generation [47].
+In recent years, modelling and control requirements have changed dramatically.
+One of the most relevant changes is the substantial increase of power-electronics-based devices, which have already changed and will keep changing the overall dynamic behavior of the system.
+The reduction of the inertia is one of the most critical aspects; another one is the change in the relevant time scales [12].
+There is an ongoing debate on whether model (1) is adequate at all to study systems where the dynamics are not dominated by synchronous machines and whether other approaches, based for example on a fullyfledged electromagnetic transient models or dynamic phasors would be more appropriate when dynamics are dominated by converter-interfaced generation [13].
 This debate, however, is more on the "details" of the equations than on their nature.
-Whatever will be the conclusions on how to properly model converters for system studies and whether phasors will be still considered adequate at the end of discussion does not change the fact that the equations can be still written as a set of continuous deterministic Differential-Algebraic Equations (DAEs).
+Whatever the conclusions on how to properly model converters for system studies wiil be, and whether phasors will be still considered adequate at the end, this does not change the fact that the equations can still be written as a set of continuous deterministic Differential-Algebraic Equations (DAEs).
 The move from macro to micro, on the other hand, implies deeper conceptual changes both in the way equations are written and in the way researchers and practitioners should study the system itself.

-2) Modelling Granularity, Discrete Events, Noise and Delays: The aspects that are relevant in this context are (i) the "granularization" or, using a more mathematical term, "discretization" of the devices; (ii) their stochastic behavior; and, (iii) whenever remote measurements and communications are involved in the controllers, delays in the measured signals.
+2) Modelling Granularity, Discrete Events, Noise and Delays: The aspects that are relevant in this context are (i) the "granularization" or, using a more mathematical term, "discretization" of the devices (i.e. devices that can only be controlled by switching them 'on' or 'off' require discrete variables); (ii) their stochastic behavior; and, (iii) whenever remote measurements and communications are involved in the controllers, delays in the measured signals.
 Considered individually, each aspect leads to a different class of DAEs with different stability and uniqueness properties.